CIVA Instagram CIVA Instagram

 Judges can now be ranked from the lowest final RI (best) to the highest final RI to give their Judge Rank Position (JRP) at that event.

 The judge with the lowest final RI has a JRP = 1.0 and the JRP for the other judges will be set to 2.0, 3.0, 4.0 etc up to the panel size.
+If the panel size was below or above the CIVA standard seven members, the event JRP is adjusted so the contribution has the same value in every case.

-To calculate the JRP from a range of championships the judges JRP's are all averaged to rank them from the lowest (best) to the highest.
-If the panel size was below or above seven members the event JRP is adjusted so the contribution is the same in every case.
+To calculate the JRP from a range of championships the judges JRP's are averaged to rank them from the lowest (best) to the highest.

 In the first stage of judge selections by the CIVA Judging Committee each year, only those judges whose JRP calculated from the preceding three years is up to 5.0 are included.